confluentinc/examples/clients/docs/includes/client-example-prerequisites.rst

 - You can use this tutorial with a |ak| cluster in any environment:

   - In `Confluent Cloud <https://www.confluent.io/confluent-cloud/?utm_source=github&utm_medium=demo&utm_campaign=ch.examples_type.community_content.clients-ccloud>`__
-  - on your local host
+  - On your local host
   - to any other remote |ak| cluster

 - If you are running on |ccloud|, you must have access to a `Confluent Cloud <https://www.confluent.io/confluent-cloud/?utm_source=github&utm_medium=demo&utm_campaign=ch.examples_type.community_content.clients-ccloud>`__ cluster